SANHS Local History Committee

 LOCAL HISTORY NEWS

-Our 2019 symposium on “Victorian Architects and Architecture” attracted a wide range of people to hear distinguished speakers like Julian Orbach, Jerry Sampson and John Crockford-Hawley.
-We also visited the beautiful St. Andrew’s Church, Taunton.
+Our 2019 symposium on “Victorian Architects and Architecture” attracted a wide range of people.
+They heard distinguished speakers like Julian Orbach, the late Jerry Sampson and John Crockford-Hawley.
+We also visited the beautiful St Andrew’s Church, Taunton.

-We arranged a 2022 programme full of talks and live events.
+Our 2022 programme was full of talks and live events.
 We had a talk in Castle House in Taunton in March and visited a new museum in Watchet in April.
 In June a small group enjoyed a guided tour of historic Exeter.
 Our first post-Covid symposium in May was a successful joint event with the archaeological committee on “Roman Somerset“.

 EARLY SANHS EVENTS